deksa89/Insect-Classification-Model-Pytorch/README.md

  - model was fed with 5200 images of 12 different insects splited in 3 folders: training, validation and test
  - final model was trained using pretrained resnet18 which showed high accuracy on test images >94% after just 4 epochs
  - I have also tried model from https://github.com/rwightman/pytorch-image-models but built-in resnet18 did its job
+ - frontend was cloned from https://github.com/codebasics/potato-disease-classification/tree/main/frontend and the background image was replaced as well as the title

 to run the model:
  - clone the repository